07 Jan 3 Reasons Property Stocks are Perfect for Your Portfolio

 Mapletree Industrial Trust (SGX: ME8U), or MINT, has been aggressively acquiring data centre properties in the US to boost its rental contribution from this up-and-coming asset class.

-Data centres now make up close to 53% of its assets under management (AUM) of S$8.5 billion as of 30 September 2021.
+Data centres now make up close to 53% of its assets under management (AUM) of S$8.6 billion as of 31 December 2021.

 Cloud computing, technology, and social media companies continue to drive demand for data centres.

-Along with more widespread digital adoption and higher spending on public cloud services, data centres should see consistently high demand into the foreseeable future.
+Along with more widespread digital adoption and higher spending on public cloud services, data centres should see consistently high demand in the foreseeable future.

 American Tower (NYSE: AMT) is another beneficiary of the explosion in data usage.

-An owner of 214,000 communication sites, American Tower can continue to enjoy steady rental income from telecommunication companies that lease its assets.
+An owner of over 220,000 communication sites, American Tower can continue to enjoy steady rental income from telecommunication companies that lease its assets.

 The introduction of 5G networks should also spur even greater demand for its towers over time.